 Is AI Ruining Words?

 Is AI ruining words?
-It’s a big question, and maybe an uncomfortable one.
-It might even feel a bit dramatic.
-But language is always changing – with culture, technology, and time.
-That’s nothing new.
+It’s a big question, and probably an uncomfortable one, because we’re all starting to rely on AI more and more.
+It might also feel like a bit of a dramatic question for some.
+But hey, language is constantly changing – with culture, technology, and time.
+That is nothing new.
 What’s new about it is the role AI is starting to play.
 Machines are now producing writing at scale, affecting how we communicate every day.
 And that is making many of us wonder: is AI changing words in a helpful way, or is it ruining their meaning altogether?

 This question matters because it’s happening right now.
 The debates, the controversies, and the conversations about AI and language are everywhere.
 You see them online, in workplaces, in the content we consume daily, at the dinner table (especially if you’re in our house).
 People are asking what AI means for B2B communications and marketing and how it’s shaping the messages we put out into the world.
 It also matters because we already feel the effects of overused, jargon-heavy content in marketing materials, on landing pages, social posts, and blogs.

-There’s a growing sense that connecting with the content we read is getting harder.
+There is a growing sense that connecting with the content we read is getting harder.
 We want it to feel authentic and real, like it was written purposefully and matters to someone.
-We yearn to trust that what we’re reading is honest and meaningful.
+We really want to trust that what we’re reading is honest and meaningful.

 So, how is AI changing how we write and communicate in B2B marketing, especially in a world where content is produced faster and en masse?
 Is it making some words feel tired and hollow, or is it simply reflecting patterns we’ve been following all along?

-And maybe the bigger question isn’t whether this needs addressing, but how on earth would we even begin to fix it?
-Do we rely on more AI to help us write “better,” or is the answer a more deliberate, human-only approach to editing?
+Maybe the bigger question isn’t whether this needs addressing in the first place, but how on earth would we even begin to fix it?
+Do we rely on more AI to help us write “better,” or is the answer a more deliberate, human approach to editing?
 If words feel overused and meaningless, is that the fault of the technology or how we’re using it?
 Should every app and every part of business keep adding more AI?
 Is the solution really more AI and fewer humans?
 It feels like that’s the direction we’re heading.
-But again, I ask (because I’m genuinely, honestly wondering) is that really the answer?
+But again, I ask (because I’m genuinely, honestly wondering about all this) is that really the answer?

 How AI Shapes the Words We Use

 AI isn’t thinking, and it isn’t clever.
 It’s a machine.
-It processes massive amounts of data, learns patterns from what it’s been given, and predicts what might come next.
-As Emily M. Bender so perfectly puts it, large language models are “stochastic parrots.”
-They can generate language that sounds plausible, but they don’t understand the meaning behind it.
+It processes huge amounts of data, spots patterns, and predicts what might come next.
+As linguist Emily M. Bender puts it, large language models are “stochastic parrots” — they generate text that sounds right, but they don’t understand what they’re saying.

 Why These Words?